Levada das 25 Fontes hike key facts

 What to expect at the Levada das 25 Fontes hike

-Once arrived at the parking lot, you will see that this is a good way to start a hike!
+Once arrived at the parking lot, you will have amazing views over the Rabaçal valley on a clear day.
+A good way to start the hike!
 Overlooking the valley you are about to enter it gives a good overview of what you can expect.
 It is green wherever you look, and with the first waterfall already in sight it looks very promising.

 But, keep in mind that the Levada das 25 Fontes hike won’t be a quiet and peaceful time in nature.
+Especially during the summer time or in weekends.
 Because it is one of the well known levada walks on Madeira, you’ll most likely have to share the trail with many other families and tourists.
 So therefore, the earlier you go, the better!

 The first part of the hike goes downhill along a paved road where little streams of water are pouring out of the walls covered in moss.
 On your left side you will have the incredible views over the green lush valley with several ‘open gaps’ in the bushes which creates natural viewpoints.
 We had to stop at a few of these ‘natural viewpoints’ to take in the beautiful scenery.